For a newbie influencer, there is just one way to make money as a content creator – brand collaborations. And that is true up to a point.

 You post a Reel, a Story, a tweet, or even a static image or two showcasing a brand, and in return, you get compensated.
-This is the most basic way to make money as a content creator.
+This is the most basic way to make money on social media.
 But it is not the only way.

-What are some other ways to make money besides paid posts?
+What are some other ways to make money as a creator besides paid posts?

 There are plenty of avenues you can utilise to monetise your influence.
 For instance, you could sell custom branded content that a company can use any way they want, from billboards to social media ads.
 That’s what we explore here: alternative methods of earning money as a content creator.

 We said it once, and then we repeated it for emphasis.
 Be a brand advocate, not an influencer.
 A brand advocate is someone who genuinely loves a brand or product.

 And because they are fans of it or already use it, their content is genuine.
 This makes the fit between the creator and the brand natural and authentic, which gives the brand a reason to form a long-term relationship.